florrain/locale/README.md

 ### locale(supportedLocales)

 This module exports a function that can be used as Express/Connect middleware.
-It takes one argument, a list of supported locales.
+It takes one argument, a list of supported locales, and adds a `locale` property to incoming HTTP requests, reflecting the most appropriate locale determined using the `best` method described below.

 ### new locale.Locale(languageTag)